The Ultimate Long-Distance Moving Checklist (8 Weeks to Move-In)

 - Use up freezer food, cleaning supplies, and other perishables

-- Take photos of valuable or fragile items for your records
+- Photograph valuable or fragile items for your records

 When should you change your address (4 weeks before)?

-About a month before the move, arrange your address changes so nothing slips through the cracks.
-In Canada, Canada Post mail forwarding is the central step, and many ID changes have their own deadlines.
+About a month out, arrange your address changes so nothing slips through.
+In Canada, Canada Post mail forwarding is the anchor step, and several ID changes have their own provincial deadlines.

 - Set up Canada Post mail forwarding